energinet-open-incubator/innersource-collaboration/meeting-docs/workingroup-minutes-template.md

 ## Assignments
 - The person's name+GitHub handle  that agreed to do it
   - Put them here, One assigment  per line, repeat the two lines per person
-    - Something that turned out to work was to put a short not after doing it here on what has been done.
-And ~~strike out the above~~.
+    - To keep track of what has been done, do like this to ~~strike out the assignment~~.

 ## Next Meeting’s Roles